11 days from Denver to Salt Lake City

 [LF] Chuckwagon cookoutSALT LAKE CITY

 Meet your Tour Director this morning and head north to Wyoming, then continue into the Black Hills.
-(B)Day 3 Rapid City.
-Excursion to Crazy Horse & Mount Rushmore.
+At 6 pm, join your travel companions for a welcome drink.
+Your Tour Director will prepare you for your upcoming adventure.
+(B)Day 3 RAPID CITY.
+EXCURSION TO CRAZY HORSE & MOUNT RUSHMORE.

 This morning, enjoy a drive through BLACK HILLS NATIONAL FOREST and experience the area’s colorful history on a guided tour of DEADWOOD, once a wild gold-mining town, and hear the stories of legendary Wild Bill Hickok and Calamity Jane.
 Afterward, visit [LF] TATANKA to learn “The Story of the Bison” and experience the richness of the Lakota people, a Plains Indian buffalo culture.
 Then, continue through the Black Hills to the cattle town of Sheridan at the foot of the Bighorn Mountains.
-(B,D)Day 5 Sheridan–Little Bighorn Battlefield National Monument–Cody.
+(B)Day 5 SHERIDAN–LITTLE BIGHORN BATTLEFIELD NATIONAL MONUMENT–CODY.

 Journey this morning into southern Montana to visit LITTLE BIGHORN BATTLEFIELD NATIONAL MONUMENT, the site commemorating one of America’s most famous battles.
 Tour the battlegrounds where Custer was defeated by approximately 7,000 Lakota, Cheyenne, and Arapaho warriors, and visit the museum.
 Afterward, continue your scenic drive through the Bighorn Mountains, arriving in Buffalo Bill’s Cody, with time for an optional float trip on the Shoshone River.
-(B)Day 6 Cody–Yellowstone National Park.
+(B,D)Day 6 CODY–YELLOWSTONE NATIONAL PARK.

 Spend the day exploring Yellowstone.
-Travel along Grand Loop Road to Fountain Paint Pots to see the bubbling mud.
-Continue on to the Grand Canyon of Yellowstone for magnificent views of Yellowstone Canyon and the spectacular Lower Falls—almost twice as high as Niagara Falls!
+Travel along Grand Loop Road to Fountain Paint Pot to see the bubbling mud.
+Continue on to the Grand Canyon of Yellowstone for magnificent views of the Canyon and the spectacular Lower Falls—almost twice as high as Niagara Falls!
 Next, stop at Mammoth Hot Springs and take a short trail walk through steaming limestone terraces.
-(B)Day 8 Yellowstone National Park–Grand Teton National Park–Jackson.
+(B)Day 8 YELLOWSTONE NATIONAL PARK–GRAND TETON NATIONAL PARK–JACKSON.

-Full day at leisure to enjoy this spectacular playground.
-Perhaps choose an optional float trip along the Snake River or stroll along the downtown boardwalks and enjoy a drink at one of the swing-door saloons.
-(B)Day 10 Jackson–Salt Lake City.
+Spend a full free day to enjoy this spectacular playground.
+Perhaps choose an optional float trip along the Snake River or stroll along the downtown boardwalks and enjoy a drink at one of the swinging-door saloons.
+(B)Day 10 JACKSON–SALT LAKE CITY.

 Your tour ends this morning with guests departing on independent schedules.
-Transfers are provided to Salt Lake City International Airport.
 (B)Meals

 : Breakfast daily, 4 three-course dinners including a farewell dinner in Salt Lake CityTransportation